 Arizona Hunting Regulations and Licensing

-Hunting Tips for Arizona
+Arizona Hunting Tips

 Arizona is wildly diverse in terms of terrain and habitat.
 A hunter could be doing anything from dodging cacti in the desert flats to slithering their way through high-elevation pine forests.
 This translates to a wide range of effective hunting strategies.

-For the most part, Arizona is a fairly wide open place with big views.
+For the most part, Arizona is a fairly wide-open place with big views.
 Being proficient with high-powered optics is in your best interest when hunting the Copper State.
 Hunters find success by sitting high on vantage points and mounting their optics on tripods to scan the surrounding landscape.
 A quick starting point here would be to put the sun at your back in the morning and in your face in the evening when glassing.
 Doing this will provide sunlit hillsides at the start of the day when animals are feeding and shaded ones toward the end when they’re getting up from beds.

 Another tried and true method of hunting here is ambush hunting over water.
-It’s no secret that Arizona is an arid place and water is gold here.
+It’s no secret that Arizona is an arid place, and water is gold here.
 In the early season, I spend an immense amount of time in the Hunt App marking potential water sources like springs, tanks, etc. Not just for animals either.
 If you’re a backpack hunter, you’ll need water for yourself.
-And on that note, while I’m finding potential water sources I’m also noting benches or secondary ridgelines that I can camp on.
+And on that note, while I’m finding potential water sources, I’m also noting benches or secondary ridgelines that I can camp on.
 I like to stay centrally located between camp, water, and glassing spots.

 For Non-Resident Hunters in Arizona

 If you’re coming from out of state, it’s best to try and figure out the logistics of your hunt beforehand.
 Things like where you’re going to camp, road conditions, etc. These can be researched with onX Hunt using the Roads and Trails Layer.
-Click on a road and it’ll tell you if it’s a high clearance 4×4 road or not.
+Click on a road and it’ll tell you if it’s a high-clearance 4×4 road or not.
 It also doesn’t hurt to call the Forest Service or Arizona Game & Fish Department to learn more about specific areas.
 Learn where you can travel and where you can’t to save more time for hunting.

 Plan Your Arizona Hunting Season With onX Hunt